lostatc/retain-sync/CONTRIBUTING.md

 * lxml

 ####Style
-This project follows the style guidelines outlined in PEP8 with Google-style docstrings.
+This project follows the style guidelines outlined in PEP8 with docstrings according to Google's style guide.